About This Course

-You will have the opportunity of undertaking a work placement (optional) in year three in industry and other organisations.
-The objective is to provide students with learning opportunities in relevant work settings in which they are expected to develop skills as well as demonstrate integration of theory and practice from the course.
-Students choosing this option would then complete the degree in a fourth year.
+You will have the opportunity of undertaking an optional work placement in year three in industry and other organisations.
+The objective is to provide you with learning opportunities in relevant work settings in which you are expected to develop skills as well as demonstrate integration of theory and practice from the course.
+Students choosing this option would then complete their degree in the fourth year.

 Written exams will take place before Christmas and in May.
 Not all modules will have formal examinations.
 Many modules use other types of assessment such as examination-based assessment, essays and practical laboratory reports that describe the research that you complete.